FEUP-LDTS-2021/ldts-project-assignment-g1006/docs/report.md

 ### Implemented Features

+- **Connected Menus** - The user has the capability of browsing through all the different menus, which are: main menu, won menu, lost menu, leaderboard menu and playing menu, where the game takes place.

+- **Buttons** - The user can switch the selected button with the respective ARROW KEYS, according to their relative position.
+They are activated by pressing ENTER.

+- **Leaderboard** - If the player ends up victorious, he can choose to add his name to the current Leaderboard, which is a file that contains information about the winners and their times.

 - **Movement** - Single direction movement.
-Every spaceship moves horizontally.
+Every spaceship, including the player, only moves horizontally.
+Alien movement is automatic.

-- **Aliens** - Represented by character 'A'.
-They switch direction when they are about to leave the arena.
+- **Aliens** - They switch direction when they are about to leave the arena or in the inevitability of colliding with each other.
+Some are Armored and others are Normal ones, which are drawn differently.

-- **Ammo** - The player can shoot multiple bullets.
-If an alien is hit, it will die and dissapear from the screen.
+- **Ammo** - The player can shoot up to 2 bullets shown in the arena.
+If an alien is hit, there are many possibilities:
+  - If the alien is normal, it will die and disappear from the screen, since it has 0 armor;
+  - If the alien is armored and the ammo can't kill it, if it didn+t break the alien's armor, the ammo will be reflected;
+  - If a bullet kills a certain alien, it will continue through it, with its damage reduced, if it is greater than 0.

+- **Walls** - The arena has a few walls with a fixed number of resistance, in order for the player to defend itself.

+- **Player** - It has 3 lives.

+- **Animations** - When an alien loses its armor it becomes a normal one, changing its form and colour.

+- **Graphics** - There are several custom shapes implemented in the game.

+- **Collisions detection** - Collisions between ammo and spaceships or walls are taken into consideration.
+The game will be over if either the player or all aliens die.

+- **Randomness** - The player's ammo has a 40% chance of dealing 2 damage.
+Plus, the armor of the alliens at the start of a game is random, varying from 0 to 3.

 ### Planned Features

-- **Aliens** - They exist in many shapes and forms.
-Some will be able to shoot back at the player (only the ones that dont have any others bellow them).
-They can have armor aswell.
-  MOCK OF FUTURE ALIENS

-- **Menu** - We will design a Menu for the game, which will be able to redirect the player to the leaderboard or the game.

-- **Leaderboard** - Contains the best players' names, and the time that needed to defeat the Aliens.

-- **Shields** - They will be deployed between the Player and the Aliens.
-They can support a limited amount of Ammo, so they will eventually break.

-- **Ammo** - The ammo that the player can shoot will be limited.
-In this way, it can only shoot one or a few bullets at a time.
+We've managed to add every planned feature and a few more.

 ## DESIGN